krowker/krowker/README.md

 ## Hi, I'm Vladislav 👋

-I am a mathematician with a passion for programming.
+👨‍💻I am a mathematician with a passion for programming.

-Currently working on antisocial network.
+🔨Currently working on antisocial network.

 ### Technologies that I use ⚡
 - ReactJS